MicrosoftDocs/windows-insider/wip/at-home/Active-Dev-Branch.md

 ![Tips app](https://46c4ts1tskv22sdav81j9c69-wpengine.netdna-ssl.com/wp-content/uploads/prod/sites/2/2020/08/cb69036429ed8a259c5ed6e5da6b4153.png "The Tips app launches post-update to highlight new features from the latest Insider Preview builds.")

 This experience will show up for Windows Insiders in EN locales such as US, UK, AU, IN, and CA.

+__NOTE: The new post update experience with the Tips app mentioned with Build 20190 was a trial run for this experience to get feedback and gauge interest and specific only to Build 20190.
+You will not see this experience on newer builds.
+Insiders may see other experiences like this one on newer builds coming soon.__

 ### Improved Graphics Settings experience
 While this isn’t a new feature all together, we have made significant changes based on customer feedback that will benefit our customers’ Graphics Settings experience.
 We have made the following improvements: